-Home to the ediacaran fossils, here you walk among the oldest complex life fossils found anywhere on earth.
-So abundant, in fact that exposed areas, the size of tennis courts, is covered in ancient life.
+Moreover, it is home to the ediacaran fossils.
+Here you walk among the oldest complex life fossils found anywhere on earth.
+So abundant, in fact that exposed areas, the size of tennis courts, are covered in ancient life.
 Guided tour only.

 2. Fortune Head

 140 meter (460 foot) headland called a global boundary stratotype section and point (GSSP).
 Weird name I know.

-This thick low lying rock cliff jutting into the sea is a 542 million year old geological boundary between the Precambrian and Cambrian periods.
+In fact, this thick low lying rock cliff jutting into the sea is a 542 million year old geological boundary between the Precambrian and Cambrian periods.
 To put it another way, the point where animal life began on earth.

 Here you will discover some of the world’s oldest fossils of skeletal organisms superbly exposed.